andrmacena/cartoleiros-backend/README.md

 ### And coding style tests

-Explain what these tests test and why
+Explain what these tests test and why (WIP)

 ```
 Give an example